Link to this page: https://www.socialistparty.org.uk/articles/32845

 Hospital consultants, organised in the union the British Medical Association (BMA), will vote on whether or not they would be prepared to take strike action in response to the NHS pay offer.

 The consultation will run through to mid-August, to be potentially followed by a formal ballot.
-If doctors decided to go on strike over pay it would be for the first time since the 1970s.
+If doctors decide to go on strike over pay it would be for the first time since the 1970s.

 Teachers: Pay freeze insult